awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-license-manager.md

 ## Service principals used by the service\-linked roles<a name="integrate-enable-svcprin-license-manager"></a>

-The service\-linked roles in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
+The service\-linked role in the previous section can be assumed only by the service principals authorized by the trust relationships defined for the role\.
 The service\-linked roles used by License Manager grant access to the following service principals:
 + `license-manager.amazonaws.com`
 + `license-manager.member-account.amazonaws.com`